stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

 └── Structure.tsx
 ```

 My import statements _remain_ pretty, but without the extra cruft of unnecessary directories or `index` files.

 # Conclusion
 Understanding _how_ require (and import) work allow for more intuitive grouping of modules and can avoid unnecessary clutter.
-Using this understanding, I’m avoiding housing logic within `index` files which are predominantly reserved for routing, maintaining streamlined import statements, _and_ eliminating excess files.
+Using this understanding, I'm avoiding housing logic within `index` files which are predominantly reserved for routing, maintaining streamlined import statements, _and_ eliminating excess files.

 ## Footnotes
 *  <sup>1</sup> [Modules Documentation v12.8.0 | Node](https://nodejs.org/api/modules.html#modules_all_together)